rhysbrooks1/CS321-002-s25-team-09/README.md

 - Failed timestamps (`failed-timestamp`: Failed log entry along with its timestamp)
 - Invalid IPs (`invalid-ip`: Invalid log entry along with its IP address)
 - Invalid timestamps (`invalid-timestamp`: Invalid log entry along with its timestamp)
-- Reverse or Address IPs (`reverseaddress-ip`: Reverse or Address log entry along with its IP address)
+- Reverse or Address IPs (`reverseaddress-ip`: Address or reverse log entry along with its IP address)
 - Reverse or Address timestamps (`reverseaddress-timestamp`: Reverse or Address log entry along with its timestamp)
-- User's name and their IPs (`user-ip`: User name and IP address from all log entries)
+- User's name and their IPs (`user-ip`: User name and IP address from all log entries except for reverse or Address entries).
+Note that log entries of type `Address` or `reverse` do not have a user associated, hence we skip those log file entries when building the `user-ip` type of BTree.

 See below for a visual of the nine types of BTrees.